boredazfcuk/docker-icloudpd/README.md

 **file_permissions**: This specifies the permissions to set on the files in your download destination.
 If this variable is not set, it will default to 640

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
-If this variable is not set, it will set {:%Y/%m/%d} as the default. use **none** to download to a flat file structure
+If this variable is not set, it will set {:%Y/%m/%d} as the default.
+Use **none** to download to a flat file structure

 **download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads.
 If this variable is not set, it will default to **True**